Tearth/Launch-Dashboard-API/Reddit.md

 Documentation: https://github.com/shahar603/Launch-Dashboard-API/wiki

-This is quite a long post, so I divided it into a few sections:
+This is quite a long post, so I divided it into sections:

 * The goals of Launch Dashboard API
 * General information